billchurch/webssh2_client/README.md

 This package contains only the browser-side client component of WebSSH2.
 It requires a compatible WebSSH2 server to function.
 The server component is available at [webssh2 server](https://github.com/billchurch/webssh2).
 This package is intended for advanced users who want to customize or integrate the client component independently.

+## Sponsors

+WebSSH2 development is supported by [Tailwind Resource Group](https://tailwindrg.com), an engineering-led IT services firm specializing in application delivery, zero trust security, and identity for federal and commercial customers.

 ## Requirements

 - Modern web browser with JavaScript enabled